The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Introduction

-(See, e.g., Section 4 of \cite{Mal}). $(-)^{ad}$ denotes the conjugation action.
-Our main theorem about higher Hochschild cohomology of Thom spectra (Theorem \ref{thm-conj-rhom}) generalizes this to a conjugation action of $\Omega X$ on $\Omega^n X^{\Omega^n f}$, and gives an analogous description of the higher Hochschild homology and cohomology in terms of this action.
+(see, e.g., Section 4 of \cite{Mal}). $(-)^{ad}$ denotes the conjugation action.
+Our main results about higher Hochschild cohomology of Thom spectra (Lemma \ref{lem-ring-map} and Theorem \ref{thm-conj-rhom}) generalize this to a conjugation action of $\Omega X$ on $\Omega^n X^{\Omega^n f}$, and give an analogous description of the higher Hochschild homology and cohomology in terms of this action.